ThomasTheSpaceFox/TPhotobrowser/README.md

 (c) 2016 Thomas Leathers

+requires: Bash shell, GTKdialog.

+also note that it uses the "dirname" and "basename" utilities.

 TPhotobrowser is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or